 When I was about to go on maternity leave and my income was changing dramatically, I needed to know if we could cover our basic expenses so I just did it.

-And I have to say, the hardest part was JUST GETTING STARTED.
+And I have to say, the hardest part as a budget beginner was JUST GETTING STARTED.

 Now that I’ve been working with a budget for a while, I know budgeting is valuable.
 I’ve also learned some tricks on how to make the process faster and easier.

-Here are step-by-step instructions on how to start a budget that will actually work for you.
+Here are step-by-step instructions on how to budget money for beginners.
 It’s a simple and realistic budget that will help you achieve your goals.

 In this post, we’ll cover: